dakyneko/DakyModsCVR/ActionMenu/README.md

   <summary> [Not Implemented] Joystick3D </summary>

   Not Implemented, we are still evaluating how to approach this widget, contributions are welcome!
-  The simplest, but jank way of implementing this would be via separate sliders for each axis, alternatively a 2D widget + slider could be considered.
 </details>
 <details>
   <summary> [Not Implemented] Vector3 </summary>

   Not Implemented, we are still evaluating how to approach this widget, contributions are welcome!
-  The simplest, but jank way of implementing this would be via separate sliders for each axis, alternatively a 2D widget + slider could be considered.
 </details>

-## JSON Overrides
+## Global Overrides (JSON)

+Earlier we talked about avatar submenu and now we'll talk how to customize any menu, anywhere: the global override.
 Menu Elements can be modified through json overrides.
 No code required.
 Just put your json file at the right place and it will be loaded.
   - For Global overrides, check `OverrideExamples/GlobalOverrides/dakytest.json` for an example.
 It needs to be put into your CVR directory under `UserData\ActionMenu\GlobalOverrides\`.
 Any name is fine with extension .json of course.
-  - For Avatar overrides, check `OverrideExamples/AvatarOverrides/for_842eb3b7-6bd7-4cd0-a2d1-214863aca5a4.json` for an example.
-It needs to be put into your CVR directory under `UserData\ActionMenu\AvatarOverrides\`.
-The name is important, because it depends on your avatar id, it will only apply for that avatar.
-The format is `for_` followed by your avatar id and .json like the example.

 ## Modding API (C#)

 If you want to mod it.
-Take a look at `ActionMenuExampleMod/` at the root of this repository.
+Take a look at `ActionMenuExampleMod/` or `ActionMenuAvatarsList` at the root of the repository (folder above).
+Those are good start for most mods.